 1. The Meters – The Meters LP (Josie Records, 1969)

-You can find the LP cover at the very start of the clip.
-I thought it was funny to make the cover alive with the animated counter.
 For me, this record represents the landmark of the funk I love.
 And as we’re talking about drums, the name of Joseph ‘Zigaboo’ Modeliste comes up first.
 He is considered an innovator and known to have defined the New Orleans style of drumming in the funk scene.
 No need to mention that he has been sampled by many hip hop producers..

 Despite the fact that my favorite drum break is from “Hey!
 Last Minute” which is not on this LP but on Struttin’ (1970), their self-titled LP is one of my favorite records ever.